stanford-rc/slurm-o-matic/README.md

-SLURM Generator
+SLURM*O*MATIC
 ===============

-This tool helps users generate SLURM batch scripts for the Carl R. Woese Institute for Genomic Biology's Biocluster [https://biocluster.igb.illinois.edu](https://biocluster.igb.illinois.edu).
-Allows them to interactively build their SLURM script.
+This tool helps users generate SLURM batch scripts.
 As job parameters are entered into the form, the SLURM script is generated in real time.

 ## Installation
 * Git Clone the repository or download a tag release.
 Place in a web accessable folder